John B. Eckstorm

-John Bernard Christian Eckstorm (October 22, 1873 – October 28, 1964) was an American football player and coach.
-He played college football as a halfback at Dartmouth College from 1894 to 1897 and was captain of the 1897 Dartmouth football team as a senior.
-Eckstorm served as two stints as the head football coach at Kenyon College in Gambier, Ohio, in 1898 and from 1903 to 1904, and one stint at Ohio State University, from 1899 to 1901.
+John Bernard Christian Eckstorm (October 22, 1873 – October 28, 1964) was an American college football player and coach.
+He played football as a halfback at Dartmouth College from 1894 to 1897 and was captain of the 1897 Dartmouth football team as a senior.
+Eckstorm served two stints as the head football coach at Kenyon College in Gambier, Ohio, in 1898 and from 1903 to 1904, and one stint at Ohio State University, from 1899 to 1901.

 Early life and playing career

 Eckstorm grew up in Chicago and attended Lake View High School there, where excelled in athletics, captaining the football team for two years, playing baseball, and setting the Chicago interscholastic record in the broad jump.
 Eckstorm moved on to Dartmouth College, where he played college football for four seasons, from 1894 to 1897, as a halfback.
 He was elected as captain of the 1897 Dartmouth football team for his senior by his teammates, succeeding Walter McCornack.